pyccel/pyccel/tutorial/ndarrays.md

 ### Slicing and indexing ###

-the indexing and slicing in Pyccel handles only the basic indexing of [numpy arrays](https://numpy.org/doc/stable/user/basics.indexing.html).
+The indexing and slicing in Pyccel handles only the basic indexing of [numpy arrays](https://numpy.org/doc/stable/user/basics.indexing.html).

 Some examples: